sunilsoni/interviewnotes/Java/basic/java-basics.md

 Serialization and De-serialization
 -----------------------------------

+Serialization is a process of reading or writing an object.
+It is a process of saving an object’s state to a sequence of bytes, as well as a process of rebuilding those bytes back into a live object at some future time.
+An object is marked serializable by implementing the java.io.Serializable interface, which is only a marker interface -- it simply allows the serialization mechanism to verify that the class can be persisted, typically to a file.

+Transient variables cannot be serialized.
+The fields marked transient in a serializable object will not be transmitted in the byte stream.
+An example would be a file handle, a database connection, a system thread etc. Such objects are only meaningful locally.
+So they should be marked as transient in a serializable class.

 Serialization is a mechanism to convert the state of an object into a byte stream while De-serialization is the reverse process where the byte stream is used to recreate the actual object in memory.
 The byte stream created is platform independent that means objects serialized on one platform can be deserialized on another platform.
 To make a Java `Object` serializable, the class must implement Serializable interface. `Serializable` is a Marker interface.
 Object